 So what is the big deal spending a little money upfront in order to buy a mouth guard to protect your teeth?
 After all, most of us don't think twice about shelling out hundreds of dollars to buy a helmet, or a pair of skates.
 Why is it worth risking to endure crucial pain and costly dentist visits by going cheap on a mouth guard?
 Is it because you think it's bulky?
 Hinders your breathing and speech?
 If you are a SISU Mouth Guard user, and you probably are since you're reading this, then you know this doesn't apply to you.
 If not, then maybe you should ask yourself: Where is your mouth guard?

 But for the rest, it just doesn't make sense!
-The fact of the matter is that dental injuries are on the rise and in sports that you wouldn't immediately identify as sports needing mouth guards.
+The fact of the matter is that dental injuries in sports are on the rise and in activities that you wouldn't immediately identify as sports needing mouth guards.
 Such as volleyball, water polo, baseball, snow sports, biking - or cheerleading!
 These are just a few examples from the more obvious sports such as football, lacrosse, roller derby, fieldhockey, soccer, basketball and ice hockey.

 Speaking of ice hockey, a couple of years back there was a study done with 2,000 hockey players in Sweden to show the relation between mouth guards and prevention of dental injuries.
 The study showed that before wearing mouth guards in hockey was mandatory, 65% of the players ended up with some kind of dental injury.
 After making it mandatory, 35% of the players still ended up with a chipped tooth or some other kind of injury.
 Why?
 Because the the softer EVA based guards weren't doing a great job in protecting the teeth.
 A hard non-compressible mouth guard that doesn't cave in under impact is what you need to protect your teeth.
 Check for SISU.